patrick-singrin/ds-dive/docs/component-development-guide.md

 Context: This is a LitElement + TypeScript + Storybook design system with automated visual testing via Chromatic.
 ```

 This ensures every component follows the same high-quality standards and patterns established in the Dive Design System.

+## 🎯 **Core Design System Principles**

+### 1. Component Reuse Over Duplication ⭐ **NEW**
+**Always check if existing components can be reused before implementing new functionality.**

+**Examples:**
+- ✅ **Correct**: Use `<dive-icon name="scuba-mask">` for icon display
+- ❌ **Incorrect**: Duplicate SVG markup with `unsafeHTML(iconSvg)`

+**Benefits:**
+- Consistent behavior across all components
+- Single source of truth for functionality
+- Reduced maintenance overhead
+- Better testing coverage

+**Before implementing any new functionality, ask:**
+- "Does a component for this already exist?"
+- "Can I compose existing components to achieve this?"
+- "Am I about to duplicate logic that exists elsewhere?"

+### 2. Figma Design Token Alignment
+**Use actual Figma design tokens directly - never create custom CSS variables that don't align with the design system.**

+### 3. Comprehensive Testing
+**Implement both unit tests and visual regression tests for all components.**

+### 4. Accessibility First
+**Ensure proper ARIA labels, focus management, and keyboard navigation.**

+---